 Landfills in America were often sited in coastal wetlands before their value as wildlife habitat and buffers from coastal storms was better known.
 Now rising seas are threatening to unleash the trash, toxics, and even nuclear waste these landfills contain.
 Journalist Dave Lindorff joins Host Bobby Bascomb to discuss the risks.

-BASCOMB: Well, the Saugus waste incinerator landfill may be an extreme example but Massachusetts is not alone when it comes to problematic coastal landfills.
-There are roughly 100,000 landfills across the United States and more than half are on the coast where sea level rise is a serious threat.
+BASCOMB: There are roughly 100,000 landfills across the United States and more than half are on the coast where sea level rise is a serious threat.
 In fact, scientists tell us to expect several feet of sea level rise in the next century as a result of climate change.
 Independent journalist Dave Lindorff has been digging into this story for the Nation and he joins me now.
 Dave Lindorff welcome to Living on Earth.